What to Do in Rome at Night: 14 Exciting IdeasItaly

-We loved this food tour through Trastevere, which has an evening option.
+Consider taking a tasty, evening food tour through Trastevere.
 If you’d rather hop across the Tiber and explore a different neighborhood, this food tour through the Jewish ghetto and Campo de’ Fiori gets great reviews as well.

 See a show at the stunning Teatro dell’Opera.

 Want to get all dressed up and enjoy a unique night out in Rome?
 Head to the opera!

 Sure, you won’t understand much of what’s going on if you don’t speak Italian, but by attending an opera in Rome you will get the chance to participate in an exciting cultural experience, see a side of Rome that few tourists do, and admire the interior of the stunning Teatro dell’Opera while experiencing beautiful music.